dtmilano/lex-bot-tester/README.md

 `pickup_date` is a particular case, as it is selected as `next Sunday` so instead of looking for a particular value we are checking if it matches a regular expression defining dates.

-Finaly, once the `conversation` list is completed, a call to the helper method `conversations_text` providing this list as an argument completes the test.
+Finally, once the `conversation` list is completed, a call to the helper method `conversations_text` providing this list as an argument completes the test.

-However, if you are more into a data-driven approach, you can also declare the conversation as a data scructure as shown in the following example.
+However, if you are more into a data-driven approach, you can also declare the conversation as a data structure as shown in the following example.

 ```python
     def test_conversations_text_book_car(self):